GrayedFox/multidict/README.md

 ![Linting and Unit Tests](https://github.com/GrayedFox/multidict/workflows/Linting%20and%20Unit%20Tests/badge.svg) [![codecov](https://codecov.io/gh/GrayedFox/multidict/branch/master/graph/badge.svg)](https://codecov.io/gh/GrayedFox/multidict)

+# NOT ACTIVELY MAINTAINED

+This project is on hold until web-extensions exposes the native Hunspell implementation (and I have a bit of time an energy!), which will fix the memory consumption problems and make the whole thing a much simpler project.
+It will continue to live here for now but use with care.

+## Multidict

 Welcome to Multidict, your friendly neighbourhood open source language detecting spellchecker.

 Looking for the [User Docs][2]?